kana800/livesl/scraper/parser.md

 This document explains how exactly the parser works.
 After a post is scraped we need to identify whether the given post has a "possibility" of being a **post about a live-event**.

 We will be scoring the posts according to several key points and we will be using [`spacy`](https://spacy.io/).

 ---

+The detection part of the algorithm is very *hacky*.
+It just look at only certain keywords.
+Since I am doing it in a rush I am not going to implement this properly maybe in the future I will :pray:

+The section below gives a small description on how the *detection* algorithm works.

+---